 Although it is rare, some TBI patients can develop high blood pressure after head injury.

-In today’s article, you will learn some of the causes and effects of hypertension after a brain injury.
+In today’s article, you will learn some of the causes and effects of hypertension after a brain injury or concussion.
 We’ll also explain why controlling your blood pressure can actually help improve cognitive function.

 Parts of the Brain that Regulate Blood Pressure